open-wc/open-wc/docs/guides/tools/ide.md

-# Setup >> IDE ||20
+# Tools >> IDE ||10

-Your integrated development environment (IDE) is your primary tool while working with code, we recommend the following tools and plugins to make developing Web Components easier.
+Your integrated development environment (IDE) is your primary tool while working with code, we recommend the following tools and plugins to make developing web components easier.

 ## Visual Studio Code